Rainshadow garden

 This site is the small traffic island at the intersection of route 13 and Clinton Street.
 A hot, dry site, the planting consists of drought-tolerant perennials and bulbs.
 Yucca creates a focal point, while Yarrow, Delosperma, Euphorbia, several varieties of sedum and Siberian iris are scattered throughout the site.
 Traditional and species tulips provide spring color along with daffodils.

 In addition, the garden on the north corner of Meadow and Clinton Streets is planted with perennials, including iris, yucca, campanula, sedum, butterfly weed, rudbeckia and geranium.
-The site was long cared for by Beautification Brigade volunteer Fawn Ashcraft until 2017.
-The Beautification Brigade now provides periodic maintenance at this planting.
+This site is now cared for by a Beautification volunteer who lives 2 blocks away.

 Dewitt Park Sidewalk Strip